 Yesterday, I asked you to help me with a stat blood transfusion.
 It was a difficult conversation for me.
 I was already nervous about the procedure and your comment and tone about me being checked off didn’t feel helpful at all.

 In fact, I got the impression that you thought I shouldn’t need help.
 I would appreciate it if you would honor my request next time.
 If you can’t help me directly, maybe you could have gone over it verbally or directed me to someone who was available.
 Do you have any ideas?

 2. Consider talking with your Nurse Manager.
 S/he may or may not be aware of abusive behaviors on the unit, or may not realize that behaviors like these would be considered incidents of workplace violence.
 As such, it is a leadership responsibility to address it; this may involve unit training and feedback for offending individuals.

-It is important that the unit begin the process of setting clear standards for interpersonal behavior; this would include creating or recreating norms, and considering any training required to ensure that ALL staff have the skills to practice them.
+It is important that the unit begins the process of setting clear standards for interpersonal behavior; this would include creating or recreating norms, and considering any training required to ensure that ALL staff has the skills to practice them.